lakka/redlock-nodejs/README.md

 Notice: unlock does not provide a callback, for unlocking attempts are best-effort, and there is no guarantee that the resource will be unlocked.

+### close()
+Disconnect from all redis-servers.

+This maybe useful for releasing the event loop for letting your program exit.
+Note that this effectively makes this multiredlock instance unusable.

 ## Tests
 This project has integration and failover tests implemented with Vagrant and Docker.
 The tests simulate a production environment where redis servers may crash.